uppusaikiran/hug/docs/mind-haven-prd.md

 - **Technical Excellence:** Advanced integration of Bolt.new, ElevenLabs, and modern web technologies
 - **Superior User Experience:** Empathetic, accessible, and engaging design that reduces barriers to mental health support

-With the growing awareness of mental health issues, the acceleration of AI technology adoption, and the increasing demand for accessible healthcare solutions, HUG is positioned to become a category-defining product that not only wins the hackathon but transforms into a sustainable, impactful business that improves millions of lives worldwide.
+With the growing awareness of mental health issues, the acceleration of AI technology adoption, and the increasing demand for accessible healthcare solutions, huggy is positioned to become a category-defining product that not only wins the hackathon but transforms into a sustainable, impactful business that improves millions of lives worldwide.

 The combination of immediate crisis intervention, personalized wellness programs, and gamified engagement creates a comprehensive solution that addresses the full spectrum of mental health needs while maintaining the highest standards of privacy, safety, and ethical AI development.

-HUG isn't just a hackathon project—it's the foundation for a new era of accessible, empathetic, and effective mental health support that can scale globally and create lasting positive impact on human wellbeing.
+huggy isn't just a hackathon project—it's the foundation for a new era of accessible, empathetic, and effective mental health support that can scale globally and create lasting positive impact on human wellbeing.

 ---

 **Document Version:** 1.0
 **Last Updated:** January 2025
 **Next Review:** Post-Hackathon Submission
-**Document Owner:** HUG Development Team
+**Document Owner:** huggy Development Team